Carles Puigdemont: Personal life

 Puigdemont married Romanian journalist Marcela Topor in 2000.
-They have two daughters, Magali and Maria, and live in Girona.
+They have two daughters, Magali and Maria, and were reported to be living in Girona as of 2017.
 He speaks Catalan, English, French, Romanian and Spanish.
 Puigdemont is a supporter of Girona FC and FC Barcelona and plays rock guitar and the electric piano.
 As a teenager Puigdemont played bass in a short-lived Catalan rock band formed about 1980.

 On 2 February 2018, the Belgian commune of Waterloo confirmed that he had rented a villa and planned to establish his official residence there.